edyounis/qiskit-hackathon/README.md

 ## Future Work

-1. Adding a tranpiler pass to return the final layout of the circuit to the original layout.
+1. Add a tranpiler pass to return the final layout of the circuit to the original layout.
 2. Modify the unitary simulator to sample noise models and incorporate Ignis functions.